Gsus-tech/todo-app-web/README.md

 # Todo App Web

 ## Description:
-This project demonstrates the development of a React frontend using Vite to create a fast, modern user interface for managing tasks.
+This project demonstrates the development of a React frontend using Vite to create a user interface for managing tasks.
 It interacts with a backend API to perform CRUD operations on tasks.

 ## Key Features:
 - **Responsive UI:**